Step by Step Screen Printing the Sustainable Way

 When we created the big bandana, I finally found the chance to incorporate screen printing into a classic Indigowares accessory.
 We started by having a look at different printing options because the design is such a big paisley with so many different elements to capture.
 We needed a technique that would create the pattern smoothly and accurately, which is why we landed on screen printing.

-For the big bandana, we selected a beautifully soft organic cotton voile.
-Then we dyed and printed with azo free eco-friendly inks.
+For the big bandana, we selected a beautifully soft organic cotton.
+Then we dyed the base colour and screen printed with azo free eco-friendly printing inks.
 Take a look at this video we’ve made, which gives you a glimpse of what goes into a screen print.

 line indigowares 2